joomla/coding-standards/manual/docblocks.md

 	public function setHttpMethodSuffix($method, $suffix)
 ```

-If a function definition goes over multiple lines, all lines must be indented with one tab and the closing brace must go on the same line as the last parameter.
+If a function definition goes over multiple lines, all lines must be indented with one tab and the closing bracket must go on the same line as the last parameter.

 ```php
 function fooBar($param1, $param2,